adam-maj/robotics/README.md

 >
 > 1. Observe and understand the state of their environment
 > 2. Plan what actions they need to take to accomplish their goals
-> 3. Know how to physically execute these actions
+> 3. Know how to physically execute these actions with their hardware
 >
 > These requirements cover the 3 essential functions of all robotic systems:
 >